shpml/fundamentals/08_chapter/06_lesson.md

 One important thing to mention here is that **at no point is any lasting relationship established between x and y** (unlike math equations).
 We are simply evaluating the expression on the right and assigning the result to the variable on the left.

 ### Test Yourself
 Give these a try — see if you can predict the final values of `x`, `y`, and `z`.
-Check your answers in JS Bin by copying the entire chunk of code into the editor window, running it, and then checking `x`,`y`, and `z` in the JS Bin Console.
+Check your answers in JS Bin by copying the entire chunk of code into the editor window, running it, and then checking `x`,`y`, and `z` in the JS Bin console.

 ##### Challenge \#1